Jeangu Macrooy

-Jeangu Macrooy (/nl/; born 6 November 1993) is a Surinamese-Dutch singer-songwriter and actor.
+Jeangu Macrooy (/nl/; born 6 November 1993) is a Surinamese and Dutch singer-songwriter and actor.
 He was born in Paramaribo and has been living in the Netherlands since 2014.
 Macrooy's music is described as modern soul.
 His audience is mainly based in the Netherlands, Suriname, and increasingly in Belgium, France and Germany.
 He was due to represent host nation the Netherlands in the Eurovision Song Contest 2020 in Rotterdam with the song "Grow", but the contest was cancelled because of the COVID-19 pandemic.
 Instead, he represented the country in the 2021 contest with "Birth of a New Age".

 Career

 Early career

 In 2011, together with his twin brother Xillan, Macrooy formed the band Between Towers.
 Their first and only album, Stars on My Radio came out in 2013.
 After having studied at the Conservatory of Suriname in Paramaribo for two years, he moved to the Netherlands in 2014 to study songwriting at the ArtEZ Conservatory in Enschede.